• Home

 The Return to Small House Living

-Turn on HGTV today and chances are you might see one of the popular tiny home shows.
-Before the economic downfall, the housing trend was leaning toward McMansions and then around 2009 a movement toward small house living was launched.
+Turn on HGTV today and chances are you might see tiny homes being featured.
+Not too long ago, the housing trend was leaning toward McMansions and then around 2009 a movement toward small house living was launched.
 You’ve probably seen those tiny houses that are less than 500 square feet in size.
 While that’s a little small for my liking (I have claustrophobia), I can see the attraction toward cozier cottages.

 How adorable is this house?
 It has quality features like you see in larger homes, like a nice front porch, attractive wooden door, brick walkway, and more.
 I could see myself living here.